-Ecolab Water Risk Monetizer WBCSD Global Water Tool WRI Aqueduct WWF-DEG Water Risk Filter
+Ecolab Water Risk Monetizer WRI Aqueduct WWF Water Risk Filter Ceres AquaGauge Other, please specify internal company knowledge

-Ceres AquaGauge

-Other, please specify (internal company knowledge)

-Ford has reviewed all operations via publicly available tools (Global Water Tool, Aqueduct) to determine which facilities are located in water-scarce regions.
-Ford also evaluated which operations are projected to be in water-scarce regions by 2025.
+Ford has reviewed all operations via publicly available tools (Water Risk Filter, Aqueduct) to determine which facilities are located in water-scarce regions.
+Ford also evaluated which operations are projected to be in water-scarce regions in the future.
 In response to this analysis, Ford developed a water strategy that is able to prioritize addressing water use, supplier water use and community water issues in these water-stressed regions as directed by Ford's water strategy.